fortana-co/react-dropzone-uploader/README.md

 Note that `fileWithMeta` objects __are mutable__.
 If you mutate them, RDU may behave unexpectedly, so don't do this!

->This is why, for example, `onChangeStatus` receives fileWithMeta and status instead of just fileWithMeta.
-Client code gets the correct, immutable value of `status` when `onChangeStatus` was called, even if `fileWithMeta` is later mutated.
+>This is why `onChangeStatus` also receives `status` instead of just `fileWithMeta`.
+Your callback gets the correct, immutable value of `status`, even if `fileWithMeta` is later mutated.

 `getUploadParams` and `onChangeStatus` have an explicit API for merging new values into a file's meta.
 If you return something like `{ meta: { newKey: newValue } }` from these functions, RDU merges the new values into the file's `meta`.